jes/notes/philosophy.md

 ### No simulation

+I already have https://incoherency.co.uk/blog/stories/simulation.html but may wish to revisit.

 As above, 42 exists in mathematics regardless of whether you instantiate it inside the calculator.

 Even if someone is executing a simulation, it won't have any impact on what goes on inside.